-The state is responsible for the management of those lands it owns and the Department of Natural Resources (DNR) is that agency specifically responsible for this management.
-There are about 9 million acres of uplands within the planning boundary and approximately 79,000 acres of shorelands associated with the Susitna, Matanuska and Chulitna Rivers.
-Nearly 33% of all state land within the planning area is associated with Legislatively Designated Areas (LDAs); the remainder of state land (6 million acres) is associated with general domain land managed under AS 38.04 and 38.05.
-This plan focuses on the management of the general state land, although plan designations are identified for most of the LDAs in order to permit leases and other disposal of less than the fee estate to occur.
+The state is responsible for the management of those lands it owns and the Department of Natural Resources is that agency specifically responsible for this management.
+There are about 10 million acres of uplands within the planning boundary and over 110,345 acres of shorelands associated with the Nenana, Yukon and Tanana Rivers.
+Of the uplands, nearly 9% of all state land within the planning area is associated with Legislatively Designated Areas; the remainder of state land (over 9 million acres) is associated with general domain land managed under AS 38.04 and 38.05.
+This plan focuses on the management of the general state land, although plan designations are identified for the LDAs in order to permit leases and other disposal of less than the fee estate to occur.

-Alaska Statute (AS 38.04.065) requires the Commissioner of DNR to "adopt, maintain, and when appropriate, revise regional land use plans that provide for the use and management of state-owned land."
-To ensure that these lands are properly managed, DNR has developed this plan for all state lands, both uplands and shorelands in the planning area.
+Alaska Statute (AS 38.04.065) requires the Commissioner of the Department of Natural Resources (DNR) to "adopt, maintain, and when appropriate, revise regional land use plans that provide for the use and management of state-owned land."
+To ensure that these lands are properly managed, the Department of Natural Resources has developed this plan for all state lands, both uplands and shorelands in the planning area.